Who We Are

 But California has an opportunity to fulfill the promise of our nation’s ideals–to tell the truth about where we are and where we want to be.
 By laying out a clear roadmap to a just future, it can challenge itself and the rest of the country to do better.

+When you look at California’s Poverty Statistics, the issues can be daunting.
 The racial and ethnic disparities in income and wealth are profound, and a result of bad policy choices—whether they were choices intended to privilege the wealthy, or white people, or men; or choices that simply disregarded the needs, value, and dignity of people who are struggling.

 End Poverty in California will Upset the Setup that creates poverty and limits opportunity by: